Alpen Wings ED HD 8×42 Compact Binoculars Review

 -

-The lens ring that is supposed to fit into the lens cap is made loose, which can make it possible for the whole lens structure to fall apart.
+When the lens ring that is supposed to fit into the lens cap is made loose, the whole lens structure can fall apart.

 Customer Reviews

-Something that was common among all Alden binocular customers was their levels of satisfaction being extremely high starting from the time they started using the Alpen Wings ED binoculars.
+Something common among all Alden binocular customers was their extremely high levels of satisfaction starting from the time they started using the Alpen Wings ED binoculars.
 They have all reported being very happy with the product’s ergonomics and build quality.
-Customers even highly praised the image clarity and on comparison with their own older binoculars found this pair to be more user-friendly.
+Customers even highly praised the image clarity and found this pair more user-friendly than their older binoculars.

-However, some people also complained about the strap being too bulky for a binocular this compact, but since this model comes with a detachable strap, there was no major objection from the customers towards this attribute.
+However, some people complained about the strap being too bulky for a binocular and this compact.
+Still, since this model comes with a detachable strap, there was no major objection from the customers towards this attribute.
 There were mixed reactions regarding the screw in the mode of the lenses.
-However, something that most customers appreciated was the surprisingly light weight of the binoculars.
+However, most customers appreciated the surprisingly light weight of the binoculars.

-The customer segment which was particularly happy with this attribute was found to be mostly travelers and bird watchers.
-This makes it obvious that this binocular is perfectly suited for the job that it was tasked to do.
+Travelers and bird watchers were the customer segments that were particularly happy with this attribute.
+This makes it obvious that this binocular is ideally suited for the job it was tasked with.

 Warranty